microsoft/PSRule-pipelines/README.md

 # PSRule extension for Azure Pipelines

-An extension for using PSRule within Azure Pipelines.
+An Azure DevOps extension for using PSRule within Azure Pipelines.

 ![ci-badge]

-This Azure DevOps extensions adds support for PSRule.

 ## Disclaimer